top of page

-The flooded lead-acid battery is invented in 1859, was the first rechargeable battery and after decades of refinement, it remains the primary choice for many applications.
+The flooded lead-acid battery invented in 1859, was the first rechargeable battery and after decades of refinement, it remains the primary choice for many applications.

 Here in this blog, I cover most of the fundamentals of flooded batteries.